EYH0602/PhilosophyOfMath/notes/DedekindStructuralism.md

 Dedekind: "What Numbers should be".

 * system is whatever satisfies the axioms
-  + a set of objects that satisfies the relationships as said out in the axios
+  + a set of objects that satisfies the relationships as said out in the axioms
 * question: how do we know such a system is possible
   + example: my thought, the thought of my thought, ...